rpufal/MetaBeat/README.md

 This is a project for everyone whose first questions when choosing a new game to play are:
 - "How is this title evaluated by the critics and the community?";
 - "How much time will it take to complete?
 Will it be worth it?";
--" Are there other games like this one that are better?";
+- "Are there other games like this one that are better?";

 Although these questions could be answered elsewhere, they usually aren't aggregated in a single place!